Fix LCP With an AI Agent: Field Data to Code Fix

 Finding the bottleneck with proportional reasoning

 Concrete example.
 LCP is 3,800ms on mobile product pages.
-The breakdown from real users:
+The breakdown from real users for first visitors on cached pageviews:

 For a full explanation of this approach, see proportional reasoning for web performance.